Federal Judge Orders Release of Chelsea Manning

 The long-standing refusal to answer questions about WikiLeaks before a grand jury, Manning has said, is because she has already provided authorities with all of her testimony during her court-martial in 2013.
 Manning testified for nearly a full day.

 Though Manning now has her freedom, the fate of WikiLeaks founder Julian Assange hangs in the balance.
-Prosecutors are currently fighting to extradite Assange from the U.S. at the Woolwich Crown Court in London for his alleged conspiracy to steal secrets from the U.S. military and for his exposure of sensitive sources in those leaks.
+Prosecutors are currently fighting to extradite Assange to the U.S. at the Woolwich Crown Court in London for his alleged conspiracy to steal secrets from the U.S. military and for his exposure of sensitive sources in those leaks.